 During 2015, Stuart and Sons relocated to Tumut at the base of the Snowy Mountains in NSW Australia.
 The country environment is fresh and invigorating and we enjoy where we work and live.
-As a dedicated and expert team of professionals, we ensure that every aspect of our piano manufacture and relationship with our clients is handled with the utmost care.
+As a dedicated and expert team of professionals, we endeavour to ensure that every aspect of our enterprise and relationship with our clients is handled with the utmost care.
 Confidentiality is always maintained.

 Wayne Stuart OAM Master Craftsman

 e: firstname.lastname@example.org Wayne Stuart is the companies master craftsman.
 He studied cabinet making and piano technology in Australia and overseas before formulating a holistic design concept that encapsulated the basis of the Stuart & Sons piano.
 For the past 30 years Wayne has been constantly evolving the Stuart design principles to establish the current 108 key model piano that is now currently available.
 Wayne has also taught many technicians and pianists the piano technology skills that he has developed throughout the years.

 2013-2018 Completely family owned

 In 2014 the business became completely family owned and in 2015 relocated to Tumut in the Snowy Mountains of NSW.
 A new workshop was constructed that allowed us to have the family/work/life balance that we were looking for.
 The 108 key concept had been in our minds for a number of years and in 2016 a commission from Beleura House and Garden allowed that concept to materialise, resulting in the first nine octave piano ever constructed.
 In September 2018, this piano was delivered to its new home - the first piano completely built in the new workshops.